neurodesk/neurodeskedu/_sources/contribute/examples.md

 ## Attribution

-All notebook contributors are acknowledged on the Neurodesk [Contributors page](/developers/contributors/).
+All notebooks contributors are acknowledged on the <a href="https://neurodesk.org/developers/contributors/" target="_blank" rel="noopener">
+  Contributors page
+</a>.
-Please include your name and a short description in your pull request using [this format](https://github.com/neurodesk/neurodesk.github.io/blob/main/.github/content-templates/contributor-format.md).
+To be listed, include your name and a short description in your pull request using <a href="https://github.com/neurodesk/neurodesk.github.io/blob/main/.github/content-templates/contributor-format.md" target="_blank" rel="noopener">

-Each example notebook receives a DOI for formal citation via Zenodo, ensuring your work is citable in academic contexts.
+  this format
+</a>.

 ---